adamhammes-wf/commit-msg/Readme.md

-# A commit message hook for Datatables
+# A Commit Message Hook for Datatables

 ## Installation